gildas-lormeau/zip-manager/README.md

-This is a demo of the filesystem API of zip.js based on React.
+This is a demo of the filesystem API in zip.js based on React.

 See https://gildas-lormeau.github.io/zipjs-react-app/